consortium/publication-template/README.md

-# publication-template
+# An Example Publication Template for Source Files

-An demo example publication - 100% content free!
+The GitHub repository acts a storage site for a publication source files.